wang-gerui/wang-gerui.github.io/index.md

 layout: homepage
 ---

+<a href="zh">简体中文页面</a>

 ## About Me

-I am a blockchain research scientist at Beijing Academy of Blockchain and Edge Computing.
+I am a blockchain research scientist at Beijing Academy of Blockchain and Edge Computing, holding the same position at National Center of Technology Innovation for Blockchain.
 I am actively seeking collaboration with researchers in areas related to blockchain technology.

 I earned my Ph.D. in Computer Science at University of Illinois Urbana-Champaign, under the supervision of Prof. Pramod Viswanath.